Christian right: Sunday Sabbatarianism

-The Christian right is in favour of legislation that maintains and promotes Sunday Sabbatarianism, such as Sunday blue laws that forbid shopping and restrict the sale of alcohol on Sundays, which is the Lord's Day in mainstream Christianity.
+The Christian right is in favor of legislation that maintains and promotes Sunday Sabbatarianism, such as Sunday blue laws that forbid shopping and restrict the sale of alcohol on Sundays, which is the Lord's Day in mainstream Christianity.

 Role of government

 Supporters of the Christian right have no one unified stance on the role of government since the movement is primarily one that advocates social conservatism; in fact, "struggles [have] broken out in state party organizations" between supporters of the Christian right and other conservatives.
 It promotes conservative interpretations of the Bible as the basis for moral values and enforcing such values by legislation.
-Some members of the Christian right, especially Catholics, accept the Catholic Church's strong support for labor unions.
+Evangelical Christians have generally supported laissez-faire economic policies since the New Deal era, while Catholics alternatively accept the Catholic Church's strong support for labor unions.

 Church and state relations

 The Christian right believes that separation of church and state is not explicit in the American Constitution, believing instead that such separation is a creation of what it claims are activist judges in the judicial system.
-In the United States, the Christian right often supports their claims by asserting that the country was "founded by Christians as a Christian Nation."
+In the United States, the Christian right often supports their claims by stating that the country was "founded by Christians as a Christian Nation."
 Members of the Christian right take the position that the Establishment Clause bars the federal government from establishing or sponsoring a state church (e.g., the Church of England), but does not prevent the government from acknowledging religion.
 The Christian right points out that the term "separation of church and state" is derived from a letter written by Thomas Jefferson, not from the Constitution itself.
-Furthermore, Alliance Defending Freedom (ADF) takes the view that the concept of "separation of church and state" has been used by the American Civil Liberties Union and its allies to inhibit public acknowledgment of Christianity and restrict the religious freedoms of Christians.
+Furthermore, the Alliance Defending Freedom (ADF) takes the view that the concept of "separation of church and state" has been used by the American Civil Liberties Union and its allies to inhibit public acknowledgment of Christianity and restrict the religious freedoms of Christians.

 Thus, Christian right leaders have argued that the Establishment Clause does not prohibit the display of religion in the public sphere.
 Leaders, therefore, believe that public institutions should be allowed, or even required, to display the Ten Commandments.
 This interpretation has been repeatedly rejected by the courts, which have found that such displays violate the Establishment Clause.
 Public officials though are prohibited from using their authority in which the primary effect is "advancing or prohibiting religion", according to the Lemon Supreme Court test, and there cannot be an "excessive entanglement with religion" and the government.
 Some, such as Bryan Fischer of the American Family Association, argue that the First Amendment, which specifically restricts Congress, applies only to the Congress and not the states.
 This position rejects the incorporation of the Bill of Rights.

 Generally, the Christian right supports the presence of religious institutions within government and the public sphere, and advocates for fewer restrictions on government funding for religious charities and schools.
 Both Catholics and Protestants, according to a 2005 Gallup study, have been supportive of school prayer in public schools.